-Based on submissions received by 9/15/2020 or 9/30/2020 AND results on the Entrance-Scholarship Exam, selected candidates will be invited to interview (including portfolio review), either in-person or on zoom, with Mrs. Lisa Hohenstein, Art Department Chair.
+Based on submissions received by October 6 ANDresults on the Entrance-Scholarship Exam, selected candidates will be invited to interview (including portfolio review), either in-person or on zoom, with Lisa Hohenstein, Art Department Chair.
+Selected students will be notified and callbacks will be scheduled by the Admissions Office.

 Each student should submit an art portfolio containing eight works of art.
 Seven of the eight artworks may be of any medium and subject.
 However, students should keep in mind that they should represent their skills with as many different media as possible and should include their best work.
 One of the eight artworks must be a self-portrait pencil drawing.
 An example art portfolio might contain the following: